 - Screening: All visitors must enter through the main entrance on Church Street (at the Markham site) and the Emergency Department (at the Uxbridge site) and will be screened before entering the building.
 Visitors who have travelled outside of Ontario in the last 14 days or who have respiratory illness symptoms will not be allowed inside the building.

 - Hand washing: All visitors must wash their hands with soap and water for 20 seconds or use an alcohol-based hand rub when entering the hospital and before entering a patient care area and room.

 - Masking: All visitors that come into the hospital are required to wear a mask.
-The mask must be worn for the duration of their visit.
-If a visitor does not have a mask, one will be provided to them by the hospital.
+Visitors will be given a new surgical mask to be worn at all times, for the duration of their visit.
+Personal or cloth masks are not permitted in the hospital.

 - Physical distancing: Visitors are asked to maintain two metres (six feet) of distance between themselves and others at all times.
 Visitors are asked to go directly to the patient’s room or clinic area and not stop in other areas of the hospital.

 - Visitor identification: All visitors who enter the building will be asked to wear an identification badge (visitor sticker) for the duration of their visit.

 Appeals to the essential visitor COVID-19 policy